RoadieHQ/marketing-site/content/docs/integrations/iframe/index.md

 ## Introduction

-This is a plugin that renders an Iframe card that can be added to your entity page/homepage.
+This is a plugin that renders an Iframe card that can be added to your component/homepage.

-## Add IFrame card to your Entity
+## Add IFrame card to your Component

 1. In Roadie, find and select the service via the Component Catalog or Search.
     Once you are there, please click the cog item.